There are a number of life circumstances that can cause a tenant to contact us and ask “what happens if I can’t finish my lease term”?

 In a nutshell, when you want to move early and wish to do so in a way that follows the lease agreement and avoids negative consequences, all of the costs of your decision to terminate early must be absorbed and paid by you, not the property owner.

 This is a simple concept for most to understand.
 The owner of your rental has no obligation or desire to subsidize your moving costs by absorbing lost rent and other turnover expenses created by your early departure, so all of the financial consequences of your decision to leave early belong to you.
-The following steps must happen if you are a Treaty Oak Properties tenant:
+At the landlord's discretion, the early termination option can still be denied.

 That’s it in a nutshell.
 It’s not negotiable.
 In fact, we don’t even have to allow Para 28 departure.
 So when tenants argue or want to do it a different way (which always involves shifting costs and risk away from tenant and to the owner), we simply don’t do it.